About the University

 - Offers over 45 undergraduate and graduate degree programs

 - Approximately 3,000 students enrolled, representing over 40 countries

 - Located on a 115-acre campus with stunning views of Mauna Kea and Mauna Loa volcanoes

 - UHH is known for its focus on sustainability and environmental stewardship, as well as its commitment to serving the local community.

 Grading and GPA System

-• Students must maintain a minimum GPA of 2.0 to remain in good academic standing, and many programs require higher GPAs for admission or continued enrollment.
+- Students must maintain a minimum GPA of 2.0 to remain in good academic standing.

 The University of Hawaii at Hilo is a top choice for students seeking a high-quality education in a stunningly beautiful setting.
 With a wide range of programs, a commitment to sustainability and community engagement, and a rigorous academic environment, UHH is an excellent choice for students who want to challenge themselves academically while also pursuing their passions and interests.
 If you're considering attending UHH, we encourage you to learn more about what makes this University truly special.